MSSRPRAD/ForumApp/README.md

-## A basic Forum app using Flask microframework for learning purposes.
+## A basic Forum app using Flask microframeworkfor learning purposes.

-## EDIT:
+## UPDATE: Added a 'Frontend' using TailwindCss.

-Added a 'Frontend' using TailwindCss.
+# Note: This app uses the Flask Large Application structure.

 ## To Install: